Strategy highlights

 Your capital may be at risk.
 The value of investments and the income from them can fall as well as rise and investors may not get back the original amount invested.

-Newton will make investment decisions that are not based solely on ESG considerations.
-Other attributes of an investment may outweigh ESG considerations when making investment decisions.
-The way that ESG considerations are assessed and the assessment of their suitability for Newton’s sustainable strategies may vary depending on the asset class and strategy involved.
-For Newton’s sustainable strategies, ESG Quality Reviews are performed prior to investment for corporate investments (single name equity and fixed income securities).
+Newton will make investment decisions that are not based solely on ESG criteria.
+Other attributes of an investment may outweigh ESG analysis when making investment decisions.
+The way that ESG and sustainability criteria are assessed and the evaluation of their suitability for Newton’s sustainable strategies may vary depending on the asset class and strategy involved.
+For Newton’s sustainable strategies, ESG analysis is performed prior to investment for corporate investments (single name equity and fixed-income securities).
+The analysis will then also follow the Newton sustainable investment process to ensure it fits with the wider Newton sustainable investment philosophy.

 Key investment risks